Terminator Salvation: Plot

-Arriving in Los Angeles, Marcus encounters Kyle and a mute child named Star during a skirmish with Skynet's machines.
+Arriving in L.A., Marcus encounters Kyle and a mute child named Star during a skirmish with Skynet's machines.
 Kyle and Star are subsequently abducted and taken prisoner by Skynet.
 Two Resistance A-10 airplanes are shot down while trying to intercept a machine transport.
 Marcus rescues downed pilot Blair Williams, and they make their way to John's base, where a magnetic land mine wounds Marcus.
-Attempting to save his life, the Resistance discovers that Marcus is a cyborg, with a cybernetic endoskeleton and a partially artificial cerebral cortex.
+Attempting to save his life, the Resistance discovers that Marcus is a cyborg, with a cybernetic endoskeleton, a partially artificial cerebral cortex, and a human heart.
 Although Marcus insists that he is human, John and his wife, Kate, suspect that Marcus has been sent to kill them, and John orders him to be executed.
 Blair helps Marcus escape.
-During the pursuit, Marcus saves John's life from Skynet's hydrobots and the two make a bargain: Marcus will enter Skynet's headquarters in San Francisco to help John rescue Kyle and the other prisoners if he lets him live.
+During the pursuit, Marcus saves John from Skynet's hydrobots, and the two make a bargain: Marcus will enter Skynet's headquarters in San Francisco to help John rescue Kyle and the other prisoners if he lets him live.

 John pleads with Ashdown to delay the offensive so he can formulate a plan to extract the human captives, but Ashdown refuses and relieves John of his command.
-However, the Resistance disobeys Ashdown's orders and awaits John's signal instead.
+However, the Resistance disobeys Ashdown's orders and instead awaits John's signal.
 Marcus enters the base, interfaces with the computer, and disables perimeter defenses so that John can infiltrate and release the prisoners.
 Marcus learns from Skynet that he was resurrected to lure John to the base; when the Resistance launches its attack, John will be killed, achieving Skynet's goal.
 The hidden signal that the Resistance received earlier is revealed to be a ruse, and Skynet uses it to track down and destroy the Resistance command submarine.

 Refusing to accept his fate, Marcus tears out the hardware linking him to Skynet and leaves to aid John.
-John locates Kyle and Star, but they are ambushed by a T-800 Terminator.
+John locates Kyle and Star, but a T-800 Terminator ambushes them.
 As Kyle and Star escape, Marcus appears and fights the T-800, while John rigs together nuclear fuel cells to destroy the facility.
 Marcus is outmatched and temporarily disabled until John comes to his aid, after which John is stabbed through the chest by the T-800.
-Marcus destroys the T-800 by tearing its head off and he, John, Kyle, and Star are airlifted out.
+Marcus destroys the T-800 by tearing its head off, and he, John, Kyle, and Star are airlifted out.
 John detonates the explosives, destroying the entire base.

-John's injury is fatal as his heart was damaged, so Marcus offers his heart for transplantation, sacrificing himself to save John.
+John's injury is fatal as his heart was damaged.
+Marcus offers his heart for transplantation, sacrificing himself to save John.
 As he recovers, John radios to the Resistance that, although this battle has been won, the war continues.